hongxinli/Dijit-Tree-CheckBox/CheckBox-Tree-API.md

 <h3 id="clickeventcheckbox">clickEventCheckBox:</h3>
 > **_TYPE_**: Boolean

-If true, both the *click* and *checkBoxClick* events are generated when a checkbox is clicked.
+> If true, both the *click* and *checkBoxClick* events are generated when a checkbox
+> is clicked.
 If false, only the *checkBoxClick* event is generated.

 > **_DEFAULT_**: true

 <h3 id="closeonunchecked">closeOnUnchecked:</h3>
 > **_TYPE_**: Boolean

 > If true, unchecking a branch node checkbox will close/collapse the branch.
+In addition,
+> when all children of a given branch are unchecked the branch will also collapse, that is,
+> if the models property **_checkedStrict_** is enabled (default).

 > **_DEFAULT_**: false